 5 – Key West, Florida, USA

 - Photography: This place is so picturesque that the Walt Disney Company built one of their first vacation club resorts (“Old Key West”) reminiscent of the atmosphere and architecture here.
 And that’s just the beginning!
-There’s the southernmost point
+There are so many great places to see on and around Key West, and they all offer some quintessential photography opportunities.

 - Shopping: Great.
 There’s tons of stores (some more touristy and some more unique than others) of all different types–everything from a Tervis cup boutique to a store dedicated to hot sauces to a sandal factory.